slyfox1186/imagemagick-optimize-jpg/README.md

 # Optimize large jpg images using imagemagick's caching feature
 This script uses imagemagick's convert.exe file which creates temporary cache files of each jpg image before assembling the final pictures.

-If you need to ways to save space on your heard drive this should work well for you.
+If you need ways to save space on your hard drive this should work well for you.

 Make sure file sizes are `at least >= 3MB each`